Lingo56/waveform-gen/README.md

 # Waveform Generator

-An Electron app that generates a waveform from an audio file
+An Electron app that generates a waveform from a WAV file.

+Other formats work, however the app will display an incorrect sample frequency.

 ## Building